 (3) If the deputy director finds probable cause and the division director recommends emergency suspension as an appropriate disposition, the division director must notify the board chair of the need to place the matter on the board’s agenda.

 b.
 If the board’s next regular board meeting is not sufficiently soon to consider the issue of licensee’s conduct and whether there is an imminent risk to the public health, safety, or welfare, the board chair must call an emergency meeting for the board to consider the recommended emergency suspension.

+c.
+If the board is unable to convene an emergency meeting sufficiently soon given the imminent risk to the public health, safety, or welfare, the board chair may direct the board’s legal counsel to present the matter to the hearing officer to consider issuing a preliminary emergency suspension order.

 2. Notice.
-Before the board issues an emergency suspension order under this section, the division, if practicable, must give notice and an opportunity to be heard to the licensee that is the intended subject of the emergency order.
+Before the board issues an emergency suspension order under this section, or the matter is presented to the hearing officer for a preliminary emergency suspension order the division, if practicable, must give notice and an opportunity to be heard to the licensee that is the intended subject of the emergency order.

 a.
 Using the contact information the licensee last provided to the division, the notice may be oral and may be by telephone, facsimile, email, or a combination of these methods in addition to written notice under ACJA § 7-201.08.
 The written notice must include: